19hours/sg-statutes/Acts/Broadcasting Act.md

 (2) Any person who is aggrieved by any decision of the Authority under this section may, within 14 days of the receipt by him of the notice referred to in subsection (1), appeal to the Minister whose decision shall be final.

+(3) In this section, “Code of Practice” includes —

+(a) a code of practice issued by the Authority under section 61 of the Info‑communications Media Development Authority Act 2016; and

-(3) In this section, “Code of Practice” includes a code of practice issued under the Media Development Authority of Singapore Act (Cap.
-172).
+(b) a code of practice issued under section 17 of the Media Development Authority of Singapore Act (Cap.
+172) before the repeal of that Act by the Info‑communications Media Development Authority Act 2016.

-[34/2002]
+[Act 22 of 2016 wef 01/10/2016]

 ### Compliance with Codes of Practice, etc.